PREVIEW: THE GOUGE

 “Tommy, this isn’t funny!”

 No sooner had the words left her mouth, she felt the rope wrap around her neck from behind.
-Karen had just expelled her breath as she shouted, now with the rope clenching down on her throat, it was impossible to take a fresh breath in.
-She gasped and reached out in front of her, hoping that there was something that she could grasp onto—something to pull on to get herself away from her assailant.
+Karen had just expelled her breath as she shouted.
+Now with the rope clenching down on her throat, it was impossible to take a fresh breath in.
+She gasped and reached out in front of her, hoping that there was something she could grasp onto—anything to pull on to get herself away from her assailant.

 Nothing.
 Nothing but darkness.